hallowelt/migrate-confluence/README.md

 You may need to update your MediaWiki search index afterwards.

+#### Config file
+It is possible to use a yaml file to configure the commands analyze, extract and convert.
+As an expample see `/doc/config.sample.yaml`.
+The configuration file can be applied by adding the option `--config /tmp/config.yaml`.

+Not all parameters of `config.sample.yaml` have to be used in the config file.
+If something is not part of it the default will be used.

+#### NSFileRepo compatibility
+There is now a compatibility for the mediawiki extension `https://www.mediawiki.org/wiki/Extension:NSFileRepo` which restricts access files and images to a given set of user groups associated with protected namespaces.

+If NSFileRepo is used the upload of the images can not be done with the script `maintenance/importImages.php` but with `extensions/NSFileRepo/maintenance/importFiles.php`.

+Example: `php extensions/NSFileRepo/maintenance/importFiles.php /tmp/result/images/`

 #### User spaces
 In confluence user spaces are protected.
 In MediaWiki this is not possible for namespace `User`.
 Therefore user spaces are migrated to a namespace `User<username>` which can be protected in `BlueSpice for MediaWiki`.